Teaching Organisation and the Curriculum

 ▪ are eco-friendly

 The school address these aims through specific policies which guide the way the school operates and how the curriculum is delivered.
 Policies are available on the website or from the school office, should you wish to see them.

-Our curriculum is delivered through a two year planning cycle.
-The teaching staff work in teams and plan their work half-termly, weekly and daily within the framework provided by the Two Year overview.
+Our curriculum is delivered through a two-year planning cycle in Key Stage 1 and a four-year planning cycle in Key Stage 2.
+The teaching staff work in teams and plan their work half-termly, weekly and daily within the framework provided by the overview.
 The children will be taught either as whole classes, groups or individuals according to the subject and the nature of the task they are undertaking.